Trial in Ahmaud Arbery's killing nears going to the jury

 Associated Press

 BRUNSWICK, Ga.
-(AP) — Prosecutors were scheduled to go before a jury one last time Tuesday before the panel begins deliberations in the trial of three white men charged in the killing of Ahmaud Arbery.
+(AP) — Prosecutors went before a jury one last time Tuesday before the panel begins deliberations in the trial of three white men charged in the killing of Ahmaud Arbery.

 The prosecution gets the final word in the case of the 25-year-old Black man’s death because it carries the burden of proving its case beyond a reasonable doubt.